Credit Card Transaction Data

 How is Credit Card Transaction Data typically collected?

-Transaction Data is typically collected by card companies, banks, stores, and businesses at the point of sale or transaction.
-Credit card transaction data providers use a credit card aggregator to de-identify the customer transaction and financial data collected from these sources.
-Providers then deliver the anonymized data via a credit card transaction data API or database.
+Typically, credit card companies, merchants, and banks collect credit card transaction data at the point-of-sale.
+Real-time transaction data is then captured and passed on to credit card transaction data providers.
+Data providers anonymize personal customer data and use a credit card aggregator to de-identify the customer transaction and financial data collected from these sources, ensuring the data is secure.
+Providers then deliver the anonymized data via credit card transaction data APIs or databases which are to then be sold and used for data analysis.

 How to buy Credit Card information?